billkarsh/SpikeGLX/Markdown/page.md

 The high channel count of Imec probes places addition demands on the
 system:

+* You must have a dedicated network interface card (NIC) and cable rated for Gigabit Ethernet.
+(That's a card, not a dongle).

 * Data collection requires an SSD (solid state drive) with sustained write speed of at least 500 MB/s.
 Fortunately these are readily available